-Hatful of History worn by Evan Smith, Flinders University, and stressing contemporary history, politics and criminal justice research but also with a comprehensive Blogroll of links to other history and related blogs.
+Hatful of History worn by Evan Smith, Flinders University, now called New Historical Express and stressing contemporary history, politics and criminal justice research but also with a comprehensive Blogroll of links to other history and related blogs.

 Historypunk: ‘exploring Australian history, new media and digital storytelling’: Jo Hawkins.